Fatema-ruhi/AnnualReport_DataAnalysis/README.md

   * Key findings or outcomes.
   * How this project demonstrates your data science skills.

-#### 5. **Optional: Include Sample Data or Processed Tables**

-* If you can legally share, upload CSV files with cleaned quantitative data or sample tables.

 #### 6. **Use GitHub Pages or Notebooks Viewer for Presentation**

 * GitHub renders Jupyter notebooks and Markdown files beautifully so recruiters can view your analysis directly in the browser.
 * Optionally, set up GitHub Pages for a simple project website with your summary.

----

 ### Example README Outline: